Financial development, inclusion and literacy

 Residential

 The course examines the strategic rationale and policy imperatives driving this transformation, including the mobilisation of long-term savings, investment in innovation and sustainability, and the enhancement of private risk-sharing across the EU.
-Participants will explore how the Savings and Investment Union aligns with broader EU objectives such as digitalisation, the green transition, and geopolitical resilience.
+Participants will explore how the Savings and Investments Union aligns with broader EU objectives such as digitalisation, the green transition, and geopolitical resilience.
+This includes discussion of emerging regulatory innovations such as the proposed EU “28th regime” and their relevance for future cross-border investment frameworks.

 A central focus is placed on regulatory harmonisation and supervisory convergence, addressing the legal, political, and institutional challenges posed by national fragmentation.
 The course delves into the politics and political economy of financial integration, analysing Member State preferences, the role of industry stakeholders, and the evolving mandates of EU institutions such as ESMA and the ECB.
 Through practical activities, participants will engage with current issues including cross-border securitisation and strategies to overcome fragmentation and foster regulatory convergence.